MaryHal/BlockTracker/README.md

 Rough Roadmap
 =============

-1. Simpler method to get the level address.
-Right now I have a VERY ugly python wrapper over scanmem attempts to automatically probe for it.
+1. Simpler method to automatically get the level address.
+Right now I have a VERY ugly python wrapper over scanmem attempts to probe for it by sending scripted keypresses.

-1. ptrace instead of wrapping scanmem.

-3. Prettify the interface.
+2. Prettify the interface.
 While everything _works_ right now, it's __really__ ugly right now.